 - The Galaxy Z Fold 4 looks and feels better, but it's still heavy: As someone who complained about the Z Fold 3's narrow cover display, I appreciate the wider front panel on the Fold 4.
 I also like the slimmer bezels on the main screen.

-- Dragging and dropping makes life easier: I've taken a first round of photos vs the iPhone 13 Pro Max, and it's awesome that I can use a split screen setup and drag pics from the camera roll directly into Google drive.
+- Dragging and dropping makes life easier: It's pretty awesome that I can use a split screen setup and drag pics from the camera roll directly into Google drive.
 You can't do that on an iPhone.

 - The crease is still quite visible: You don't notice the crease on the Z Fold 4 all the time, but it becomes an eyesore when you're using an app like Google Maps, especially in direct sunlight.

-- The cameras take excellent photos: I've done some testing vs the iPhone 13 Pro Max, and the Galaxy Z Fold 4 more than holds its own against the best camera phone.
+- The cameras take excellent photos: The Galaxy Z Fold 4 holds its own against the best camera phones.
 Portraits and flower shots are particularly compelling, though the Z Fold 4 fell a bit behind Apple in some cases.
 See the comparisons below.

 - Good performance and benchmark results: The Snapdragon 8 Plus Gen 1 chip delivered strong benchmark results on Geekbench, 3DMark and our own video editing test.
-It's generally faster than the Galaxy S22 Ultra but behind the iPhone 13 Pro Max.
+It's generally faster than the Galaxy S22 Ultra but behind the iPhone 14.

 Samsung Galaxy Z Fold 4 specs

 |Row 0 - Cell 0||Row 0 - Cell 1|